richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 the corporate legal home for the IETF, the IAB, and the IRTF.
 (The IETF Trust is a separate legal entity.)

-The IETF LLC is rseponsible for supporting the ongoing operations of the IETF, managing its finances and budget, and raising money.
+The IETF LLC is responsible for supporting the ongoing operations of the IETF, managing its finances and budget, and raising money.
 It regularly reports to the community.
 The LLC is the legal entity who signs contracts, including the